promptdriven/pdd/context/README.md

 ```

 Options:
-- `--example-output FILE`: Specify where to save the generated example code.
+- `--output LOCATION`: Specify where to save the generated example code.
+Can be a filename, full path, or directory.
+Default file name is <basename>_example.<language file extension>

 ### 3. Test